12. DXE Architectural Protocols

 memory regions visible to the processor.
 The DXE Service

-allows the attributes of a memory
+SetMemorySpaceAttributes() allows the attributes of a memory

 range to be modified.
-The SetMemorySpaceAttributes()
+The SetMemorySpaceAttributes() DXE

 Service is implemented using the SetMemoryAttributes()

-service of the EFI_CPU_ARCH_PROTOCOL
+service of the EFI_CPU_ARCH_PROTOCOL.

 To initialize the state of the attributes in the GCD memory